Oluwa-Seun/oluwa-seun/README.md

  Welcome to my Space-jam!

 I'm Oluwaseun a FrontEnd developer from nigeria, with a good knowledge of Design and Development.
-I enjoy learning languages and framework like Python, typescript, React, Swift and flutter, as well as work in linux.
+I enjoy learning languages and framework like Javascript, typescript, React and Vue.
 I also enjoy wireframing, Ui, Ux, and design in general, feel free to go through my projects, drop a star if you like like.Thank You!